Career & Experience

 You can hire as many students as you deem appropriate to meet the needs of your job provided:

-Should a student resign, you can rehire and use the remaining hours for your job.
+Should a student resign, you can rehire and use the remaining hours for your project.

 For positions that have been approved for both summer and winter funding, students must be hired for the Summer Session (May 1 to August 31), then have their eligibility re-confirmed for Winter Session.
-As long as they remain eligible for the Winter Session they can be re-hired for September 1 to April 30.
+If the student remains eligible for the Winter Session, they must be re-hired for September 1 to April 30.

-In order to retain funding students must be hired in EPAF by the deadlines below.
+In order to retain funding students must be hired in Workday by the deadlines below.
 Unfilled positions will have their funding reallocated to wait-listed applications.

 Select a suitable candidate either through a formal or informal selection process.

-As part of the hiring process, students must have their eligibility confirmed by the On-Campus Employment Coordinator via an authorization request.
-EPAFs will not be approved unless the student is authorized.
+As part of the hiring process, students must have their eligibility confirmed by the On-Campus WIL Coordinator via an authorization request.
+Hires will not be approved unless the student is authorized.

-400318 – Domestic students (undergraduate and graduate) and international graduate students
+Domestic students (undergraduate and graduate) and international graduate students:

-As the hiring supervisor, you are responsible for paying your student(s) in full.
-The speedchart your student is paid out of will be reimbursed on a monthly basis for the hours reported on the previous months time sheets.
+As the hiring manager, you are responsible for paying your students in full.
+Work Study will manually reimburse 80% of BC’s minimum wage for hours worked by your students.
+Reimbursements will be processed on a monthly basis for the hours reported on the previous month’s time tracking report.
+It is important to ensure all hours are submitted by payroll deadlines to ensure accurate reimbursement.

 Once your Work Study student has been hired it is important they are on-boarded and provided with a proper workplace orientation.
 The resources below will help provide some guidelines and a starting point for developing a positive and successful working relationship with your student.